dolphin-emu/dolphin/Data/readme.txt

 Oculus Rift DK1 to DK2 are supported.
 You need the Oculus 0.4.2 runtime installed.
 Set the Rift Display Mode to "Extend Desktop to the HMD", or it won't work!
+Dolphin performs best if it is the only monitor connected to the desktop, but that also makes the menus more difficult to use.
-Plug the Rift in, and make sure the service is running, before launching Dolphin.
+Plug the Rift in, turn it on, and make sure the service is running, before launching Dolphin.

 Only the OpenGL renderer will work.
 In Graphics, turn off Render To Main Window.
 In the Graphics options Enhancements tab set the internal resolution to a multiple